tcweiss/congressional_insiders/README.md

 <br>

 Scraping the Senate webpage additionally requires [Google Chrome](https://www.google.com/chrome/) and [Chromedriver](https://chromedriver.chromium.org/home).
 It is important that version of Chromedriver matches the version of Google Chrome installed on your machine.
 To load the three functions into you session, run [code.R](https://github.com/tcweiss/congressional_insiders/blob/main/code.R).
+Details on usage are provided below.